Clay Holstad

-Clay Holstad (born January 12, 2000) is an American professional soccer player who plays as a midfielder for Rhode Island FC in the USL Championship.
+Clay Holstad (born January 12, 2000) is an American professional soccer player who plays as a midfielder for Major League Soccer club FC Dallas, on loan from USL Championship club Rhode Island FC.

 Early life and education

 Holstad was born in Birmingham, Alabama and played youth soccer for Birmingham United.
 He attended Oak Mountain High School, where he was recognized for his performances in high school soccer.

 Holstad played collegiate soccer at the University of Kentucky from 2018 to 2022, appearing in 85 matches and scoring five goals.
 He was part of Kentucky teams that achieved a national ranking as high as third and played a role in the program’s success in the NCAA Tournament.
 In 2022, he was named to the NCAA All-Southeast Region Second Team and was the Most Outstanding Player of the Sun Belt Conference Tournament.
 He earned a degree in chemical engineering in 2022.

 Club career

 Columbus Crew 2

 Holstad was selected in the second round (43rd overall) of the 2023 MLS SuperDraft by the Columbus Crew.
 He signed his first professional contract with Columbus Crew 2 in MLS Next Pro in March 2023.

 During the 2023 season, he made 26 appearances, recorded one goal, and played 1,761 minutes.